cbib/dypfish/README.md

 ### Configuration files

-There are two types of configuration files: `dataset config` files and `analysis config` files, both in json format.
-A given `dataset config` file  should be located in the same directory as the corresponding HDF5 file, it describes the content of the HDF5 file (molecules, their names, certain fixed image parameters such as height and width etc)
+There are two types of configuration files: `dataset configuration` files and `analysis configuration` files, both in json format.
+A given `dataset configuration` file  should be located in the same directory as the corresponding HDF5 file, it describes the content of the HDF5 file (molecules, their names, certain fixed image parameters such as height and width etc).
+An example `example_datasets_config.json` is provided in the data archive on [dypfish.org](http://dypfish.org).

 Here is a example of a dataset json config file:
 ```